THE IMPORTANCE OF SCUBA FINS & HOW TO EVALUATE THEM

 So what is the takeaway for you as a diver?
 If you have ever had buoyancy and trim issues, or struggled in a current, look into not just weighting and distribution, but also fins as a source of fixing these problems.
 Even if you have not had any issues with currents, it may still be worth trying to find the Right Fin – it may not be as critical but going from an Ok Pair to The Right Pair is very similar from going from being almost properly weighted to properly weighted – it feels significantly better.

 So next time you are renting gear, try out a few different fins and see if one feels better than the other.
-If you are diving with us, we have put together a set of recommended fins, which we feel cover the needs of most divers/kicking style/trims.
+And to help you with the process, I have created a framework of 5 attributes for evaluating fins.